18F/domain-scan/README.md

 ./scan whitehouse.gov --scan=inspect,tls
 ```

+##### Parallelization

 It's important to understand that **scans run in parallel by default**, and so **the order of result data is unpredictable**.

+By default, each scanner will run up to 100 parallel tasks.
+Some scanners may limit this.
+For example, the `tls` scanner, which hits the SSL Labs API, maxes out at 5 tasks at once.

-To disable this and run sequentially through each domain, use `--serial`.
+To disable this and run sequentially through each domain (1 worker), use `--serial`.

+##### Options

 **Scanners:**